2.20 Children missing from care, home and education

 Responsible local authority

-Prior to placement, the home local authority must liaise with the identified host local authority children’s services department to determine the suitability and any known risks; including the impact of and on any children already in placement.
+Prior to placement of a child ‘out of area’, away from their ‘family home’ or normal place of residence, the responsible local authority* (*the placing authority or where the child has come from) must liaise with the identified host local authority* (*the local authority where the child will be living in care) to determine the suitability and any known risks; including the impact of and on any children already in placement.

 Prior to placement, the host authority must be notified of a child moving into their area or within 72 hours should the placement be made in an emergency.